- Origin & History of White German Shepherds

 What Causes the White Fur?

-The white fur of a White DSD is caused by a recessive gene that masks the standard solid black coat color.
+The white fur of a White German Shepherd is caused by a recessive gene that masks the standard solid black coat color.
 This gene is always present in all German Shepherds.
 The white fur, however, does not mean the dog is albino.
 Albino animals have a lack of melanin, which allows blood vessels to show through the skin.
 This makes an albino animal’s skin, eyes, nails, and scales appear pink.
 White German Shepherds do not lack melanin, they simply have lighter fur.

 A White German Shepherd will produce white pups only if both parents are white shepherds.
 Breeding a non-white shepherd may produce a white pup depending if the other parent carries the recessive gene as well.